What Is A NAICS Code, And How Do I Find Out What Mine Is?

 The NAICS code is a number between 2-6 digits.
 The shorter 2-digit codes are the broadly defined industry and become more specific as more numbers are added.

-Within NAICS, there are 20 primary two-digit NAICS code classifications that are commonly referred to as sectors.
+Within NAICS, 20 primary two-digit NAICS code classifications are commonly referred to as sectors.
 For example, all Construction related businesses are under the NAICS two-digit code of 23.

 After the sectors, there are 96 subcategories and 317 industry groups.
 You can identify subcategories by their three-digit codes and industries by their four-digit codes.
 You may be wondering, “What is my NAICS code?”
 To properly determine your primary NAICS code(s), you must work down the classification scheme to identify the best fit for your business.

-While it’s not uncommon for a business to have multiple codes, you will choose the NAICS that is closest to the primary business activity.
+While it’s not uncommon for a business to have multiple codes, you will choose the NAICS closest to the primary business activity.

 Besides tracking economic activity, some other uses of NAICS codes include: